blackfrog-co/laravel-event-sourcing-dynamodb/README.md

 **TODOs for first release:**

-- `DynamoDbStoredEventRepository::RetrieveAllAfterVersion()` uses a filter expression which isn't cost efficient.
 - Review approach to handling event metadata, ensure its compatible.
 - Copy and modify any parts of the main package test suite that can give more end to end coverage.